Natural light food photography is a fabulously rewarding genre for SO many reasons, that I really want you to try it yourself!

 Think outside the square.
 Capture fresh ingredients such as fruit and vegetables, farm bought produce, store board cupcakes, herbs and spices.

-Depending on your available space, anything from 35mm to 50mm would work for food images.
+Depending on your available space, anything from 35mm to 85mm would work for food images, and a macro lens can come in handy but is definitely not essential.

 CLICK LOVE GROW ™ Pty Ltd - COPYRIGHT 2024 ©